MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 12. Create a caller locations for the specific account
+## 12. Create a caller locations for an account

 ```php
 try {